CatalystCode/project-fortis/README.md

 cd project-fortis
 ```

-Then, you need to set up some services in Azure:
+Then, you need to set up some services in Azure by running the following Bash
+script, e.g. via the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about)):

 ```sh
 ./project-fortis-pipeline/localdeploy/fortis-deploy.sh \